Tug-of-War Economics of Product Bundling

 Bhargava highlights carriage fees in the television industry, where a distributor such as Dish Network or Comcast bundles channels from multiple producers such as Disney, ESPN or Food Network.
 Clashes over these fees have led in recent years to blackouts of favorite shows and millions of disgruntled customers.
 “The dispute gets so intense that the content producer ultimately holds the retailer hostage,” Bhargava said.

-Bhargava’s research, “Retailer-Driven Product Bundling in a Distribution Channel,” was published in Marketing Science (November/December 2012).
+Bhargava’s research, “Retailer-Driven Product Bundling in a Distribution Channel,” was published in the journal Marketing Science.
 Bhargava suggests that these conflicts will motivate companies to integrate vertically by moving up or down the value chain.
 He suggests that firms need to become their own producers—for example, Comcast acquired NBC, and Amazon now offers movies through Amazon Studios.

 In further research on product bundling, Bhargava tackles the previously intractable mixed bundle pricing problem—how to optimally price a product line with two goods and a bundle of the two goods.
 The result is a mathematical equation outlined in, “Mixed Bundling of Two Independently-Valued Goods.”
 His paper has been accepted for publication in Management Science.